Chvxt3r/HackTools/active-directory/kerberos-tickets.md

 Mitigations:

 * Set the attribute "Account is Sensitive and Cannot be Delegated" to prevent lateral movement with the generated ticket.

+## Pass the Ticket(PtT)
+> :Warning: Make sure to create a sacrificial process to avoid overwriting an existing logon sessions Kerberos ticket.
+If SERVICE loses it's ticket, it will not get another one until a reboot

 ## Pass-the-Ticket Diamond Tickets